525 B Street, Suite 2200

 San Diego, CA 92101

 Racheal M. White Hawk is an associate in Procopio's Native American Law Practice Group.
-Racheal is admitted to practice before the United States Court of Appeals for the Ninth Circuit and for all of the state courts of Arizona.
+Racheal is admitted to practice before the United States Court of Appeals for the Ninth and Fifth Circuits and for all of the state courts of Arizona.
 She is an enrolled citizen of the Rosebud Sioux Tribe of South Dakota.

 After graduating from law school, Racheal clerked for Judge Mary Schroeder of the United States Court of Appeals for the Ninth Circuit, and she clerked for Chief Justice Scott Bales of the Arizona Supreme Court.